Real-time Velocity Profile Optimization for Time-Optimal Maneuvering with Generic Acceleration Constraints: RESULTS

 \subsection{Maneuver Analysis}

-We now compare the results of our FBGA with the benchmark OCP$_{\mathrm{bench}}$, on the five circuits and the race car and motorcycle models described in Section \ref{sec:vehicle_racetrack}.
+We now compare the results of our FBGA with the benchmark OCP$_{\mathrm{bench}}$, on the five circuits and the race car and motorcycle models described in Sec. \ref{sec:vehicle_racetrack}.
 The two vehicles have markedly different g-g-v acceleration constraints, shown in Fig. \ref{fig:ggvA} (motorcycle) and Fig. \ref{fig:gg_diagram_and_ctrl_traj} (car).
-The motorcycle's envelope is notably non-convex due to the front and rear wheel lift during acceleration and braking, which limits the peak longitudinal accelerations \cite{Biral2009,piccinini2024impacts}.\\ Fig. \ref{fig:MLTvsFWBW_TRAJ}-\ref{fig:MLTvsFWBW} show the minimum-time maneuvers (path, speed, and accelerations) at turn 9 of the Sepang circuit, for both the car and motorcycle models.
-The paths in Fig. \ref{fig:MLTvsFWBW_TRAJ} are computed via the MLT-OCP preprocessing step, which accounts for the g-g-v constraints and vehicle transient dynamics (Section \ref{sec:preprocess}).
+The motorcycle's envelope is notably non-convex due to the front and rear wheel lift during acceleration and braking, which limits the peak longitudinal accelerations \cite{Biral2009,piccinini2024impacts}.

+Fig. \ref{fig:MLTvsFWBW_TRAJ}-\ref{fig:MLTvsFWBW} shows the minimum-time maneuvers (path, speed, and accelerations) at turn 9 of the Sepang circuit, for both the car and motorcycle models.
+The paths in Fig. \ref{fig:MLTvsFWBW_TRAJ} are computed via the MLT-OCP preprocessing step, which accounts for the g-g-v constraints and vehicle transient dynamics (Sec. \ref{sec:preprocess}).
 Due to their distinct g-g-v envelopes, the resulting time-optimal paths differ significantly: the car brakes on a straight before the turn, while the motorcycle brakes along a curved path to reach higher longitudinal accelerations by avoiding rear-wheel lift.
 Fig. \ref{fig:MLTvsFWBW} plots the corresponding speed and acceleration profiles.
 The braking and acceleration phases vary notably between the car (Fig. \ref{fig:MLTvsFWBW_CAR}) and motorcycle (Fig. \ref{fig:MLTvsFWBW_MOTO}), again reflecting their differences in the g-g-v diagrams.
-Our FBGA's results closely match those of OCP$_\mathrm{bench}$, with minor discrepancies in the transition regions.
-These arise because FBGA switches instantaneously between acceleration and braking, while OCP$_\mathrm{bench}$ must limit its longitudinal acceleration rate to ensure numerical convergence and prevent control oscillations.\\ Fig. \ref{fig:gg_diagram_and_ctrl_trajFront}-\ref{fig:gg_diagram_and_ctrl_trajLAT} plot the g-g-v diagram of the racing car model, together with the solution computed by FBGA (green line) on the Catalunya circuit.
+FBGA's results closely match those of OCP$_\mathrm{bench}$, with minor discrepancies in transition regions where FBGA switches instantaneously between acceleration and braking.
+Conversely, OCP$_\mathrm{bench}$ filters the control $a_x$ with a fast first-order dynamics, to prevent numerical oscillations of the solution around the g-g-v boundaries.
+Fig. \ref{fig:gg_diagram_and_ctrl_trajFront}-\ref{fig:gg_diagram_and_ctrl_trajLAT} plots the g-g-v diagram of the racing car model, together with the solution computed by FBGA (green line) on the Catalunya circuit.
 The figures highlight that the FBGA solution moves along the g-g-v envelope, while satisfying the constraints up to the desired solver's precision.